Driver and 'agitated' passenger in heated argument at Woodlands Interchange as woman refuses to move to back of bus

 Netizens urge compassion, support driver

-In the comments, many netizens expressed outrage at the incident, calling the woman's behaviour was "selfish" and "embarrassing".
+In the comments, many netizens expressed outrage at the incident, calling the woman's behaviour "selfish" and "embarrassing".